Plutarch's Life of Timoleon

 Part One

 But now if the tyrant Dionysius's wretched state seems strange, Timoleon's prosperity then was no less wonderful.
-For within fifty days after he had set foot in Sicily, he had the castle of Syracuse in his possession, and sent Dionysius as an exile to Corinth.
+For within fifty days after he had set foot in Sicily, he had the citadel of Syracuse in his possession, and sent Dionysius as an exile into Peloponnesus.

 This did set the Corinthians in such a jollity that they sent him a supply of two thousand footmen and two hundred horsemen, which were appointed to land in Italy, in the country of the Thurians.
-And perceiving that they could not possibly go from thence into Sicily, because the Carthaginians kept the seas with a great navy of ships, and that thereby they were compelled to stay for [a] better opportunity: in the meantime, they bestowed their leisure in doing a notable good act.
-For the Thurians, [going out to war against their Brutian enemies, left their city in charge with these Corinthian strangers, who defended it as carefully as if it had been their own country, and (then) faithfully resigned it up again.]
+And perceiving that they could not possibly go from thence into Sicily, because the Carthaginians kept the seas with a great navy of ships, and that thereby they were compelled to stay for a better opportunity: in the meantime, they bestowed their leisure in doing a notable good act.
+For the Thurians, going out to war against their Bruttian enemies, left their city in charge with these Corinthian strangers, who defended it as carefully as if it had been their own country, and [then] faithfully resigned it up again.

 Part Two